 Here’s an example of the ratio for both a bulking and cutting phase:

 |Bulking phase||Cutting phase|

-These are general guidelines, so its best to consult with a registered dietitian to determine your individual needs based on your goals to make sure your diet is nutritionally adequate.
+These are general guidelines, so it’s best to consult with a registered dietitian to determine your individual needs based on your goals to ensure your diet is nutritionally adequate.